On the automorphism groups of connected bipartite irreducible graphs: Main Results

-\end{Exa} In the next theorem, we show that if $G=(U \cup W,E)$, $U \cap W= \emptyset$ is a connected bipartite $vd$-graph with $G_1=(U,E_1)$ as an attached graph to $G$, then we can determine the automorphism group of the graph $G$, provided the automorphism group of the graph $G_1 $ has been determined.
+In the next theorem, we show that if $G=(U \cup W,E)$, $U \cap W= \emptyset $ is a connected bipartite irreducible graph with $G_1=(U,E_1)$ as a faithful representation of $G$, then we can determine the automorphism group of the graph $G$, provided the automorphism group of the graph $G_1 $ has been determined.